zenekron/zecomi/README.md

 ## Introduction

-zecomi's let's you define and compose middlewares in a type-safe fashion while making no assumptions about inputs, outputs or the type of computation being performed.
+zecomi lets you define and compose middlewares in a type-safe fashion while making no assumptions about inputs, outputs or the type of computation being performed.